-Assuming your water pressure is pumping at 8 gallons per minute (480 gallons per hour) through your outside water hose, it would take 31.25 hours to fill a 15,000 gallon swimming pool.
+Assuming your water pressure is pumping 8 gallons per minute (480 per gallons per hour) through your outside water hose, it would take 31.25 hours to fill a 15,000 gallon swimming pool with water.

 Water pressure is the biggest factor that can make a pool fill much slower or faster.
 Your swimming pool can only add water as fast as your faucet will allow.

 The average home outside faucet will usually pour somewhere between 4 to 12 gallons per minute out of the water hose.